Improved Analysis of the Accelerated Noisy Power Method with Applications to Decentralized PCA: Experiments

 \textbf{Transient and stationary regimes.}\quad All plots shown in \cref{fig:anpm_experiments} display a transient regime, in which $\sin\theta_k(\bU_k,\bX_t)$ decays geometrically, and a stationary regime, in which it stays almost constant at a final accuracy $\varepsilon$, which depends on $\Delta_k$ and $\xi$.
 This was expected from our proof of \cref{th:napm}.

-\textbf{Impact of $\beta$.}\quad ANPM with $\beta = \beta^*$ significantly improves the convergence speed over NPM (i.e. $\beta = 0$), especially for small eigengaps, while leaving the final accuracy unchanged.
+\textbf{Impact of $\beta$.}\quad ANPM with $\beta = \beta^\star$ significantly improves the convergence speed over NPM (i.e. $\beta = 0$), especially for small eigengaps, while leaving the final accuracy unchanged.
 This confirms our theoretical results, which show that acceleration comes at no extra cost in terms of final precision in comparison to NPM.
-We note that smaller values $0<\beta<\beta^*$ still lead to faster convergence than NPM, and that the tuning heuristic $\beta_t$ performs as well as setting $\beta = \beta^*$ in practice.
-For momentum $\beta=\beta^*$, we observe oscillations in the transient regime\footnote{These oscillations are only seen as thicker lines in \cref{fig:anpm_experiments}.
-We show in \cref{apdx:exp_anpm} zoomed version of these plots, showing more clearly the oscillations.}, corresponding to the oscillatory behavior of the Chebyshev polynomials $p_t$ defined in \eqref{eq:cheby_rec} in the interval $[-\lambda_{k+1}, \lambda_{k+1}]$.
+We note that smaller values $0<\beta<\beta^\star$ and larger values $\beta^\star < \beta < \beta_c$ still lead to faster convergence than NPM (though slower than the optimal tuning), and that setting $\beta = \beta_c$ does not allow the algorithm to converge, suggesting that the interval of valid $\beta$ values in \cref{th:napm} cannot be improved.
+The tuning heuristic $\beta_t$ attains similar convergence speed to the optimal tuning.
+For larger values of $\beta$, we observe oscillations in the transient regime, corresponding to the oscillatory behavior of the Chebyshev polynomials $p_t$ defined in \eqref{eq:cheby_rec} in the interval $[-2\sqrt{\beta}, 2\sqrt{\beta}]$.

 \textbf{Impact of the eigengap.}\quad Smaller gaps lead to slower convergence and worse final accuracies at fixed noise magnitude.
-Interestingly, this dependency is not exactly linear between $\Delta_k = 10^{-1}$ and $10^{-2}$.
-We suspect that this is due to the impact of tail eigenvalues smaller than $\lambda_{k+1}$, which suggests that tighter bounds on the noise magnitude may be achievable by considering this part of $\bA$'s spectrum.
+The relationship between final accuracy and gap in \cref{fig:anpm_experiments} is near linear (as suggested by \cref{th:napm}), except between $\Delta_k = 10^{-1}$ and $10^{-1.6}$, which we suspect is due to the fact that the component in $\mathrm{range}(\bU_{-k})$ of the noise we generate is not fully contained in $\mathrm{Span}(\bm{u}_{k+1})$.

-\textbf{Impact of the noise magnitude.}\quad The final accuracy scales proportionally with $\xi$.
-We notice that for the largest noise magnitude tested in the rightmost plot of \cref{fig:anpm_experiments}, the transient regime starts later than for smaller noises, due to the impact of the component $\bU_k^\top\bXi_t$ on the geometric decay.
+\textbf{Impact of the noise magnitude.}\quad The final accuracy scales proportionally with $\xi$, as suggested by \cref{th:napm}.
+On the ranges of noise norm $\xi$ considered, the convergence rate in the transient regime is not significantly impacted by $\xi$.